 A child born in Shukla Paksha is considered lucky, even if the individual A diagram showing exact position of planets in signs at time of birth of an individual prepared with the help of time, date and place of birth is not so good.

 Krishna Paksha or dark fortnight

-New moon: The phase of the moon, when we do not see moon in the sky, unless there is a solar eclipse, is called new moon.
+New moon: The phase of the moon, when we do not see the moon in the sky unless there is a solar eclipse, is called the new moon.

-Tithi (date)may start or end at any time of the day, as they depend upon the position of the sun and moon.
+A Tithi (date) may start or end at any time of the day, as they depend upon the position of the sun and moon.
 Tithi will vary in duration, according to the degrees of sun and moon.